Christophe-Foyer/darknet_wsl_cuda_install_scripts/README.md

 WARNING: There's a good chance this will break your install.
 Do be warned.

-Installs darknet and opencv to use with a clean miniconda on a clean Ubuntu 20.04 WSL installation
+Installs darknet and opencv to use ~~with a clean miniconda~~ (rip miniconda, we're doing it live) on a clean Ubuntu 20.04 WSL installation

 Simply run: